freqtrade/freqtrade/docs/strategy-customization.md

             ("BTC/TUSD", "15m"),
             ]
 ```

+A full sample can be found [in the DataProvider section](#complete-data-provider-sample).

 !!!
 Warning
     As these pairs will be refreshed as part of the regular whitelist refresh, it's best to keep this list short.